luismi-sg/Netflix-proyecto/README.md

 ✅ Use of Components and Hooks on React JS

-✅ Connect to an API with Express JS
+✅ Connect to an API <a target="_blank" href="https://github.com/luismi-sg/NETFLIX-API" > Netflix API </a>with Express JS

 ✅ Make my own DataBase on Mongo DB